RuiNian7319/Suncor_Phase2/Documentation.md

 2. Density increases prediction accuracy
 3. VFD Current at Cheyenne matters a lot
 4. Unnormalized data increases training time significantly
+5. Inlet pressure has nothing to do with outlet pressure when predicting pressure for constraints

 # Updates